Mailing Lists at UD

 - Most people find Google Groups' interface and searchable archives preferable to other on-campus options.

-- Faculty and staff may request either a Mailman list or a manually maintained list to meet specific needs.
+- Faculty and staff may request a Mailman list for a list that keeps a central archive of messages.

 - P.O.
 Box lists are useful for communicating with pre-defined UD groups (e.g., all students in a specific class, all sophomores in a specific major).
 UD's P.O.
 Box system is restricted to people with UD email addresses.